 COPY <table name> [(<column>, ...)]
 TO <file name> WITH <copy option> [AND <copy option> ...]

 If no columns are specified, all columns from the table will be copied to the CSV file.
 A subset of columns to copy may be specified by adding a comma-separated list of column names surrounded by parenthesis after the table name.

 <file name> should be a string literal (with single quotes) representing a path to the destination file.
-This
+The

-STDOUT (without single quotes) to print the CSV to stdout.
+STDOUT (without single quotes) print the CSV to STDOUT.